MG40/sample-note-taking-app/03-k8s/README.md

 If you downloaded a ZIP file, extract it and navigate into the project folder.

-### 2. Create Necessary Directories:
-Ensure these directories exist in your project's root:

-- `views:` Contains your EJS template files.

-- `public/uploads:` This is where uploaded images will be stored (though this directory will be inside the container, it's good to have it for local context).

-You can create them manually or use these commands from your project's root:

-    mkdir -p views
-    mkdir -p public/uploads

-### 3.Place Application Files:

-- Make sure your main application file (`app.js` or `index.js`), `Dockerfile`, and `k8s-manifests.yaml` (or whatever you named your Kubernetes manifest file) are all in the project's root directory.

-- Place the `index.ejs` file inside the `views` directory.

 ## Running the Application on Minikube
 Follow these steps carefully to deploy your application to your local Minikube cluster.